Presenting problem

 Risk

 The Background risk for women of having ovarian cancer is 1 in 70 without any family history.
 This can be as high as 1 in 2 in some inherited conditions (this may necessitate prophylactic laparoscopic surgery in such cases like Angelina Jolie).
-Dr Land will conduct a thorough history to determine any significant risk factors in your history such as a history of ovarian or breast cancer.
+Our doctors will conduct a thorough history to determine any significant risk factors in your history such as a history of ovarian or breast cancer.

 Diagnosis

 If any of the above symptoms persist for more then one month particularly over the age of 40 or with a history of breast or ovarian cancer an ultrasound of the pelvis plus or minus tumour markers (CA125, CEA, CA19.9) are recommended to further investigate the problem.
 CT scanning may also be utilised depending on the situation as this has a more global look at the rest of the abdomen, which can often be involved, with cancer of the ovary.
-As much information as possible from imaging, blood tests, history and examination will allow Dr Land to give you the most accurate assessment preoperatively and ultimately the correct and complete treatment first time.
+As much information as possible from imaging, blood tests, history and examination will allow the doctor to give you the most accurate assessment preoperatively and ultimately the correct and complete treatment first time.

 Frozen Section - what is it?